TK51/k-site-public/README.md

 - `.jpg`, `.png` → displayed inline (image passthrough)
 - others → ignored or copied to `/download` if allowed

 _Rendering is automatic — no need to tag files or configure behavior.
-GitSite infers it from extension._
+K-Site infers it from extension._

 ---